bright/new-www/content/our-areas/cloud-services.md

 title_team: meet our cloud computing team
 title_case_study: cloud services projects we have worked on
 title_faqs: cloud services FAQs
+title_contact: let’s talk about your cloud solution
+description_contact: Are you looking for a cloud computing company?
+Fill out the form below.
+blog_section_tags:
+  - backend
+blog_section_title: blog posts
 image_alt_our_service_desktop: cloud computing services
+blog_section: false
 intro: Improve security with cloud computing company.
 language: en
 image_alt_our_service_mobile: cloud computing services
-title_contact: let’s talk about your cloud solution
-description_contact: Are you looking for a cloud computing company?
-Fill out the form below.
 description_mdx: Join the serverless movement.
 Improve security and reduce costs with cloud computing services.
 Migrate your solution to the cloud or develop a cloud application from the scratch.
 As an AWS cloud services provider, we will